gavinmischler/spikeFRInder/README.md

 ### Basic Decaying Exponential Model

-The model assumes the input signal to come from a stream of dirac delta functions convolved with a decaying exponential.
+The model assumes the input signal to come from a stream of dirac delta functions convolved with a causal decaying exponential.
 Thus, the signal in continuous-time is of the form

 <img src="figures/model_form.png" alt="model form" width="500">